eupston/Deepbox/README.md

 ## Model Training:
-All code for creating the the CNN model are in ```ModelCreation```
+All the code for creating a CNN model is in ```ModelCreation```

 1. To Build Your Own Keras Model:

-You can run this python file and change the test and training data global variables.
+You can run this python file and change the global test and training data variables.

 ```python CNNAudioClassifer.py```